NCAR/geocat-examples/docs/install.rst

     conda update --all

 Note that this will update all packages to the most recent version that is compatible with the other packages in the environment.
-You may notice with :code:`conda list` that not every package in your environment is the latest version.
+You may notice with ``conda list`` that not every package in your environment is the latest version.
 This is generally okay.

 If you are interested in learning more about how Conda environments work, please visit